RanvierMUD/ranviermud/docs/extending/effects.md

 ## What is an Effect, exactly?

-In Ranvier an `Effect` is an object tied to a `Character` (a player or NPC) by way of the Character's `EffectList` which:
+In Ranvier an `Effect` is an object tied to a `Character` (a player or NPC) by way of the Character's `EffectList`.
+An Effect:

-* Has a duration (can potentially be `Infinity` to be permanent)
+* has a duration (can potentially be permanent)
-* persists across log in/out
+* can persist across log in/out
 * Optionally runs some code when first activated
 * Optionally runs some code when deactivated
-* Optionally runs some code every "tick" (we'll describe tick later)
+* Optionally runs some code every "tick" (we'll describe `updateTick` later)
 * Optionally modifies incoming and outgoing damage

-The configuration for this functionality we'll cover as we implement some demonstrative effects.
+We'll cover the configuration of functionality as we implement some demonstrative effects.

 ## Creating an Effect

 Effects, similar to commands, are each stored in their own `.js` file.
 In the case of effects it is in the `effects/` folder underneath your bundle directory.
-In our example we'll be implementing `buff`, `damageshield`, and `regen` effects so our bundle folder would look like so:
+In our example we'll be implementing `buff`, `damageshield`, and `regen` effects, so our bundle folder would look like so:

 ```
 bundles/my-effects/